Skip to main content

 The Isle of Paradise Self-Tanning Drops are unlike any of the others on this list.
 They are liquid drops that you add into any moisturizer of your choice to apply on the face or body.
 I chose the medium shade, but they also offer light and dark shades.

-The instructions suggest adding one to 12 drops into moisturizer: two to four for a “sun-kissed" tan, six to eight for “golden,” and 10 to 12 for “bronze.”
+The instructions suggest adding one to 12 drops into moisturizer: two to four for a "sun-kissed" tan, six to eight for "golden," and 10 to 12 for "bronze."
 A little confusing, but I pressed on.
-Then the next problem occurred: I went to drop the clear solution into my Cerave Daily Moisturizing Lotion and noticed that the formula was thick enough that it wasn’t coming out as definitive drops and instead more of a stream of fluid.
-I don’t know how many “drops” I actually got but it was less than the dollop of lotion.
-After mixing the two in my palms, I rubbed it haphazardly all over my leg like I would with any body moisturizer.
+Then the following problem occurred: I went to drop the clear solution into my Cerave Daily Moisturizing Lotion and noticed that the formula was thick enough that it wasn’t coming out as definitive drops and instead more of a stream of fluid.
+I don’t know how many "drops" I got, but it was less than the dollop of lotion.
+After mixing the two in my palms, I rubbed them haphazardly all over my leg like I would with any body moisturizer.
 I didn’t have to rinse it off, per the instructions, so I didn’t.

 Pros